The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Simulations and data preparation

 \subsection{Comparing Simulations to Data}

 We generate two samples of $\sim$13,000 simulated LCs that pass the same quality cuts, described in \citet{Peterson23}, as the real data: peak MJD uncertainty $< 2$ days, $E(B-V)_\textrm{MW} < 0.2$, and \texttt{SNANA}'s SN Ia LC fit probability $> 0.01$.
 In order to validate the use of the simulated DEHVILS data, we compare sample statistics from the DEHVILS data to the simulated DEHVILS data in Fig.~\ref{fig:data_vs_sims}.
 For each panel, \textit{YJH}-bands are fit while fixing $x_1$ and $c$ to zero, and the simulated data are normalized to fit the data.
-We compare four distributions: redshift, apparent peak brightness $m_B$, uncertainty on apparent peak brightness $\sigma (m_B)$, and host galaxy mass.
+We compare five distributions: redshift, apparent peak brightness $m_B$, uncertainty on apparent peak brightness $\sigma (m_B)$, host galaxy mass, and reduced $\chi^2$ values.
 As can be seen from Fig.~\ref{fig:data_vs_sims}, both sets of simulations (achromatic and dust-based) match the real data well; all reduced $\chi^2$ values are $<2.5$.
 We are unable to reconstruct the same signal-to-noise ratio distribution with the simulated data as the real data.
 The data demonstrate more values with high signal-to-noise than the simulations.

 Fits with optical data result in $\alpha$ and $\beta$ values of $0.162 \pm 0.043$ mag and $2.62 \pm 0.19$ mag for \textit{gri}-bands and $0.140 \pm 0.033$ mag and $2.35 \pm 0.19$ mag for \textit{co}-bands.
-These $\beta$ values are smaller than typical $\beta$ values from SALT2 \citep{Guy10}, but for SALT3, both \citet{Kenworthy21} and \citet{Pierel22} note smaller $\beta$ values which could be due to a prior that requires $x_1$ and $c$ to not be correlated.
+These $\beta$ values are smaller than typical $\beta$ values from SALT2 \citep{Guy10}, but this could be due to assumptions about uncertainties, particularly related to color.
+For SALT3, both \citet{Kenworthy21} and \citet{Pierel22} note smaller $\beta$ values than from analyses using SALT2 which could be due to a constraint that requires $x_1$ and $c$ to not be correlated.
 Fits to the simulations result in $\alpha$ values that are smaller and $\beta$ values that are larger than those reflected in the data.
 Fitted $\alpha$ and $\beta$ values from simulated optical-only data are close to 0.09 and 3.1, respectively.
 We do not fit for $\alpha$ or $\beta$ with NIR data alone.